 Does this sound familiar?
 You are thrilled that you finally found the world’s healthiest dog food at JustFoodForDogs, however, you have a dog that is prone to being a picky eater.
 Your dog loves the food now, but you are terrified that he will become bored of it and start being picky (finicky) – because you truly believe what we believe, that dogs should be fed real, balanced, whole food.

-Or maybe your dog needs a special recipe for a medical condition, but you have not been able to get him to stick to one recipe.
-Perhaps he’s healthy now, but you are worried what would happen if you ever did need to feed him a special diet.
+Or maybe your dog needs prescription dog food for a medical condition, but you have not been able to get him to stick to one recipe.
+Perhaps he’s healthy now, but you are worried about what would happen if you ever did need to feed him a special diet.

 - Eliminate or limit variety if you have a finicky dog.
 Variety is fine as long as your dog is accepting whatever you put in front of him.
 However, some dogs become selective when variety is offered to them and will start rejecting foods that they once accepted.
 If your dog refuses to go back to a previous recipe he loved, then you want to give him limited options.

 - Do not “react” immediately if your dog is no longer as enthused with a recipe as before.
 If you change your dog’s food as soon as he shows a small amount of disinterest – you will quickly train him to be picky.
 He’ll learn that rejecting food gets him new options and he’ll start rejecting food simply to see what’s next on the menu.

 - Eliminate or limit treats if your dog is being picky.
 Just like a child doesn’t get dessert if he doesn’t finish his meal – we shouldn’t expect your dog to want its food if it had treats all day.
 Step 4 will only work if no treats are given in between meals – no treats at all.
 Long term, limit treats so that you don’t promote “holding out” for treats.